Italy is a beautiful country with art, history, and mind-blowing food. Its sun-drenched Mediterranean coasts in the

 Como, Italy, & Lugano, Switzerland, Private Full-Day Trip

 At the start of the Como, Italy, & Lugano, Switzerland, Private Full-Day Trip, you’ll experience Como’s San Fedele Church, the Cathedral, and the Roman city walls.
-The Como, Italy, a portion of the trip is a two-hour walking tour and an hour for a lakeside lunch on your own.
+In Como, Italy, a portion of the trip is a two-hour walking tour and an hour for a lakeside lunch on your own.

 Then buy your tickets from the San Giovanni station for the 35-minute ride to Lugano and the two-hour walking tour of the Swiss city.

 Lugano’s Cathedral is the Roman Catholic Cathedral of Saint Lawrence (or Cattedrale di San Lorenzo).
 Established in the High Middle Ages, it had to be rebuilt in the late 15th century.
 The Renaissance façade was completed in 1517.
 Inside, you’ll find many incredible frescoes and Baroque appointments, including the bell tower.

 The cathedral is adorned with cherubs, and there are busts of King Soloman and King David.
 Look outside, and you’ll have mesmerizing views of the town and mountains.
 It serves as the seat of the Diocese of Lugano and is dedicated to Saint Lawrence of Rome.

 You’ll stroll through beautiful Parco Ciani on Lake Lugano, taking in the perfume of brightly colored flowers and the beauty of azure lake waters.

 The park is part of the Gardens of Switzerland, so you’re always surrounded by gorgeous colors and greenery.
 Sit on one of the park’s iconic red benches and admire the peaks of Monte Bré and Monte San Salvatore and the enclave of Campione d’italia.

-You’ll also see Lugano’s main square, Piazza Della Riforma, filled with bistros and restaurants, but it was also the site of several important political conflicts.
+You’ll also see Lugano’s main square, Piazza Della Riforma, which is filled with bistros and restaurants, but it was also the site of several important political conflicts.